-5. Raise the blade and hold the blade control lever in its raised position with the converter stalled and record the maximum tachometer reading - this is the hydraulic stall RPM.
+5. Raise the blade and hold the blade control lever in its raised position with the converter stalled and the parking brake OFF and record the maximum tachometer reading - this is the hydraulic stall RPM.

 Compare the stall speed readings of your machine with the readings in Sec.
-16. If your readings are not within the allowable readings, further troubleshooting will be required.
-See your Ranger dealer.
+15. If your readings are not within the allowable readings, further troubleshooting will be required.
+See your CLARK dealer.